Frequently Asked Questions

 Xamarin Enterprise includes all of the features of Xamarin Business, as well as a technical kickoff session and technical account manager, one-day response time Service Level Agreement (SLA), access to hotfix releases, and over $500 in pre-built app components including local data encryption with SQLCipher and the SAP Mobile .NET SDK, and the ability to protect managed assemblies by embedding them in native binaries.
 See the full product comparison chart.

 You can upgrade to a higher edition by paying the difference.
-Simply send an email to email@example.com to handle all upgrade situations.
+If you are a Xamarin Indie monthly subscriber, you may cancel that subscription at any time, and then purchase an annual subscription at the regular price.
+Simply send an email to email@example.com to handle any upgrade request.

 Xamarin's one business day service level agreement ensures that issues submitted via email to Xamarin's support team will be given highest priority in our support queue, and will be responded to by the same time on the next business day.
 Xamarin's business hours are 9a-5p EST.